pharo-ide/ClassAnnotation/README.md

 You can add any domain specific variables to your annotations and add constructors to initialize them in declaration methods.

 # Annotating Annotations
-Annotations are just normal objects without any restrictions.
+Annotations are just normal classes without any restrictions.
 You can also attatch annotations to annotations like in other languages

 # Installation
 ```Smalltalk